Skip advert

 Bugatti Chiron Super Sport - 2.4 seconds (0-62mph)

-To fend off the onslaught of all-electric hypercar rivals, Bugatti is squeezing everything from its 8.0-litre W12 engine, and the Chiron Super Sport is the fastest version of them all.
-It’s a development of the record breaking, 304mph 300+ model, and packs an astonishing 1,578bhp and 1,600Nm of torque.
-It may lack the wild, bespoke exterior of the limited-run Divo, but it certainly isn’t wanting for pace.
+To fend off the onslaught of all-electric hypercar rivals, Bugatti is squeezing everything from its 8.0-litre W12 engine, and the Chiron Super Sport is the one of the fastest cars it’s built.
+The Super Sport is a development of the record-breaking, 304mph 300+ model, and packs an astonishing 1,578bhp and 1,600Nm of torque.
+It may lack the wild, bespoke exterior of the limited-run Divo, but you won’t worry about that when you plant the throttle pedal.

 Ultima RS LT5 - 2.3 seconds (0-60mph)

-Not to be outdone, Ultima is actually responsible for two of the three fastest cars on this list.
-Ultima’s cars are powered by Chevrolet’s infamous LS V8, with the LT5’s engine being tuned to deliver a whopping 1,200bhp, in a car that weighs just 930kg.
-Also, the Evolution Coupe is what the brand is calling the ‘most sophisticated model ever’.
-Suspension and chassis revisions, a composite body, and 1,020bhp make for another road-legal car from Ultima that can absolutely dominate the track, too.
+Never underestimate what Ultima is capable of.
+The small British firm’s cars are powered by Chevrolet’s LS V8, with the LT5’s engine being tuned to deliver a whopping 1,200bhp, in a car that weighs just 930kg.
+Also, the Evolution Coupe is what the brand calls its ‘most sophisticated model ever’.
+Suspension and chassis revisions, a composite body, and 1,020bhp make for another road-legal car from Ultima that can dominate the track, too.

 Tesla Model S Plaid - 1.98 seconds (0-60mph)

-Elon Musk claimed the Tesla Model S Plaid – the fastest evolution of the all-electric saloon – was the first production vehicle to dip below the two-second 0-60mph barrier.
+Elon Musk claimed the Tesla Model S Plaid – the fastest evolution of the all-electric saloon – was the first production vehicle to dip below the two-second 0-60mph barrier, with a 1.98-second time.
 There’s a caveat, though, because the astonishing figures generated by its 1,006bhp not only require the Plaid to condition its battery and motor temperatures for a good few minutes prior to a launch, but the quickest figures were also recorded at a drag strip with a prepared surface and a one-foot rollout.
-Still, even without taking these measures, the Plaid is rumoured to hit 60mph in just under 2.3 seconds, laying waste to combustion-engined supercars.
+Still, even without taking these measures, the Plaid is rumoured to hit 60mph in just under 2.3 seconds.

 Pininfarina Battista - 1.9 seconds (0-62mph)